smartgridadsc/CyberRange/ADSC_multisub/Mininet/README.md

 This folder is for starting up a Mininet cyber range network for pandapower.
 It will also start virtual IEDs in their respective Mininet nodes.

 Input file required from user:
-- SCD file in JSON format
+- SCD file in JSON format named scd.json

 To run:
 - sudo python3 run.py